jjoe64/GraphView-Demos/README.markdown

  data[i] = new GraphViewData(i, Math.sin(Math.random()*v));
 }
 // graph with dynamically genereated horizontal and vertical labels
-GraphView graphView = new GraphView(
+LineGraphView graphView = new LineGraphView(
   this
   , data
   , "GraphViewDemo"